prazeres-rafael/netflix-home/README.md

 # About

-This project was created with the objective of reproducing the Netflix interface, integrated with imdb APIs.
+This project was created with the objective of reproducing the Netflix interface, integrated with imdb APIs using ReactJS.

 ## Available Scripts